taocpp/taopq/doc/Transaction.md

 If you attempt to use a transaction object in the wrong order, taoPQ will notice and throw an appropriate `std::logic_error` exception.

 Note that the correct order depends on the *logical* lifetime of transactions.
-The logical lifetime of a transactions ends when you explicitly call either the `commit()`- or the `rollback()`-method.
+The logical lifetime of a transactions ends when you explicitly call either the `commit()`- or the `rollback()`-method, or if the object's lifetime ends.

-If the actual object's lifetime ends, the destructor will automatically perform a call to the `rollback()`-method if the lifetime was not ended explicitly.
+The destructor will automatically perform a call to the `rollback()`-method if the lifetime was not ended explicitly.
 This comes in handy when exceptions are thrown and the destructor call happens due to the associated stack unwinding.

 ## Direct Transactions